Conserving Our Present

 Our Canaries in the Coal Mine

 Frogs are important indicators of ecosystem health because they are often amongst the first animals impacted by habitat degradation and pollution.
-We have confirmed that the species below are in the Upendo Conservation Area.
-We have recorded others, but have not yet confirmed their identity.
+Frogs serve an important function in nature, controlling insect populations, while the frog populations are controlled by birds, mammals and reptiles.

 Our Methods